uc-cdis/gen3.org/content/resources/user/gen3-client.md

 Now you can execute the program by opening a terminal window and entering the command `gen3-client`.

+>__Note:__ If your Mac OS X does not allow access, you need to manually allow it under System Preferences > Security & Privacy > General (click lock icon to unlock, enter administrator name and password).

 ### Windows Installation Instructions

 1. [Download the Windows version of the gen3-client here](https://github.com/uc-cdis/cdis-data-client/releases/latest).